 See our State Taxes guide here.

 Employers (and in some contractual relationships, principals) are generally required to withhold tax in order to ensure payees can meet their end of year tax liabilities.
-This is done by collecting pay as you go (PAYG) withholding amounts from payments made to employees, contractors and businesses that don’t provide an ABN.
+This is done by collecting pay as you go (PAYG) withholding amounts from payments made to employees, directors, some contractors and businesses that don’t provide an ABN.
 The money withheld is remitted to the ATO on the workers behalf.

 The purpose for PAYG withholding is to avoid workers having to pay a large lump sum when the ATO confirms the amount of tax payable for the income year.
 This is because the money has already been deducted from the worker’s pay and sent to the ATO throughout the year.
 The administrative costs associated with collecting taxes is reduced through the PAYG withholding system.